How can SASH support you?

 How can I self-care while sex working?

-Maintaining self-care is really important for your emotional and physical wellbeing.
-The work can include late hours and be quite isolating and there are different ways you can self care.
 This includes trying to ensure you get enough sleep, keeping water and snacks if you are working a long shift, creating a work-life balance, setting boundaries for when you will work and when you will switch off, spending time outdoors in the fresh air, having opportunities for healthy social interactions and activities outside of the work that you enjoy.

 Are there options if I don’t want to sex work anymore?

-If you are new to the industry or have been sex working a long time, there are options if you want to reduce or stop sex working.
 One of the first steps is recognising all the knowledge and skills you have utilised during your work, such as self-organisation, communicating with different people, responding to challenges, managing finances, IT and social media competencies.

 National Ugly Mugs